nihr43/bgp-unnumbered/README.md

 908 Mbits/sec from VM to VM, between physical nodes, over the vxlan.

+## North/South vxlan traffic

+North / South traffic in and out of the vxlan is something I havent yet found a good solution for.
+Since we're using only one of the hypervisors' /24 bridge addresses for the default gateway of the virtual network, if this node is rebooted, the entire segment will lose internet access.

+I tried using keepalived on the bridges, but this didn't work well with bgp.
+I have yet to troubleshoot why.
+I may continue to investigate this, as it seems like the best solution.

+However, even if keepalived did work, we have an issue with less-than-ideal routes in and out of the segment.
+If gateway 172.16.0.1 happens to exist on hypervisor-0 at a given time, and a vm on hypervisor-1 wants to talk to the internet, the traffic will have to make an extra hop through hypervisor-0, and then to the upstream router.
+Perhaps some of this can be alleviated by placing the physical-to-vxlan gateways on the spines instead of the hypervisors.
+Even then, we will be limited by the capacity of a single spine for north/south traffic.
+It stands to reason that we can't solve all L2 problems, hence the motivation to implement a pure L3 network in the first place.

 ## Performance

 Test router is a Supermicro Atom D525 system with integrated 1gb interfaces.
 I tested latency and bandwidth through a standard switch, and then the D525 linux router, using similarly specced systems as the client and server.